trickerer01/download-multi-async-wrapper/README.md

   - Notes:
     - only downloaders listed within the script need to be cloned
 - Libraries:
-  - wrapper itself has no dependencies
+  - wrapper itself has no additional module dependencies
   - downloaders have their respective dependencies which have to be installed to the environment linked to Python executable path set within the script in order to enable wrapper to launch said downloaders.
 Check respective downloaders ReadMe's and `requirements.txt`.
 Use `--install` cmd argument to install enabled downloaders' dependencies to selected Python environment automatically.
 Notes:
     - RV, NM and RC dependencies are always the same
     - Ruxx dependencies are Python version dependent